 The Storage Site

 Because storage occurs deep underground, far below water resources used by communities and farms, landowners’ use of the land will remain unchanged.
-Landowners will be compensated for the use of their sub-surface geology, which is also called pore space.
+We are also compensating landowners for the use of their sub-surface geology, which is called pore space.

-The Heartland Greenway team will work with the U.S Environmental Protection Agency and the Illinois Environmental Protection Agency to obtain Class VI underground injection control permits.
-Heartland Greenway will develop a rigorous monitoring program to ensure the safety of residents and workers as well as to protect the environment.
+Our Heartland Greenway team works with the U.S Environmental Protection Agency and the Illinois Environmental Protection Agency to obtain Class VI underground injection well control permits with rigorous standards to ensure safety and environmental wellness.

-Heartland Greenway is designed to store approximately 10 million metric tons of CO2 per year in its first year of operation and could be expanded to store up to 15 million metric tons of CO2 per year.
+Our Heartland Greenway carbon management platform is designed to store approximately 10 million metric tons of CO2 in its first year of operation and is scalable, exandable to store up to 15 million metric tons of CO2 per year.